-And since you’re probably alternating between feeling too hot and too cold, sleep with layers of blankets, which allow for more temperature control than a single heavy comforter.
+And since you’re probably alternating between feeling too hot and too cold, sleep on a comfortable mattress with layers of blankets, which allow for more temperature control than a single heavy comforter.
 Finally, set your bedroom’s thermostat to around 65˚.
 Though it might seem chilly, research suggests that cooler air helps you sleep better.

 Keep Your Head Elevated

 Even if you ease your nasal congestion before hitting the sack, it’ll likely return in a few hours’ time.
 To make that less likely, keep your head elevated while you snooze, which can help keep your nasal passages open.
 If two or three stacked pillows bother your neck, a wedge-style pillow may be more comfortable.